Web99-web/metaadvisor.eu/content/news/2025/11/OG-whale-placed-3600BTC-short-before-crash.md

 Strikingly, when this short was placed, **funding rates were positive**, showing an overall bullish market bias.

----

 ## Timing or pure luck?
-Possible explanations:
 1. **Contrarian strategy**: Overleveraged longs + positive funding → short was rational.
 2. **Event-driven positioning**: Anticipation of macro/crypto catalysts.
 3. **Informational edge**: Better data pipelines, OTC flows, hidden order-book signals.
 4. **Coincidence**: In fat-tail events, good timing can look prophetic.

----

 ## Spike in new addresses before the drop
 Reports mentioned a **surge in new addresses** shortly before the crash.
-This may indicate fragmented positions, bots, market maker accounts, or CEX → DEX flows.
-On its own, it is **not proof of insider activity**.
+This can reflect fragmented positions, bots/market-maker accounts, or CEX→DEX flows.
+On its own, it’s **not proof of insider activity**.

----

 ## Metaadvisor view
-- Such a large short **against positive funding** looks more like strategy than luck.
+- A large short **against positive funding** looks more like strategy than luck.
 - **Insider knowledge?** No direct evidence.
 More likely: **data advantage + execution edge**.
 - Spot sells + perp short = **tactical rotation**, not necessarily a long-term bearish stance.

----

 <p style="text-align:center; margin:20px 0;">
   <a href="/go/mexc" target="_blank" rel="nofollow sponsored"